JonasGruenwald/spectator/README.md

 ## Features

-This is a work in progress, so far it has the following features:
+So far, spectator has the following features:

 - Show processes in a sortable table
 - Tag individual processes for easy identification